 What is Nephrotic Syndrome?

-Nephrotic syndrome (NS) is not a disease itself, but rather a set of signs and symptoms that result from damage in the kidney’s filtering
+Nephrotic Syndrome (NS) is not a disease itself, but rather a set of signs and symptoms that result from damage in the kidney’s filtering units, called glomeruli.

 How is Nephrotic Syndrome Diagnosed?

 Urinalysis: determines the amount of protein in the urine

 Blood Work: determines the levels of Creatinine, albumin, cholesterol, and many other factors examined in order to rule out other causes

 Glomerular Filtration Rate (GFR): an estimator of kidney function through calculating blood creatinine levels with urine protein levels